rohit517/beginner_tutorials/README.md

 ```
 roslaunch beginner_tutorials beginner_tutorial.launch frequency:=5
 ```
 Here we pass the frequency as 5Hz.
 Setting the value to a negative number will not start the nodes and a zero value will start the nodes at default frequency of 10Hz.
+To close the nodes, press CTRL+C in the terminal.

 ## Changing output text using service